 Historians now recognise small boats as far more important to world history than was once assumed: theories of past migration long relied on ‘land bridges’ by which early peoples walked between landmasses.
 Only recently have our most distant ancestors been revealed as more sophisticated seafarers than our ground-based society had imagined.
 There is growing evidence that, later (although still when the wheel was a barely functional technology), vast trade networks were plied in dugout canoes; these spanned regions from the Caribbean to Nova Scotia and the Great Lakes.
 Yet, like the seafaring of our earliest ancestors, their existence was long denied by writers who assumed that small-boat stories could only be footnotes to the real histories.
 Today, marginalised stories play out once again in the small boats that carry migrants and refugees on convoluted voyages from Venezuela to Haiti, or Syria to northern Europe.

-The journey finds traditions of the everyday boats that made island societies viable; it recounts tales of exceptional small boats that crossed oceans or made first contact between societies; it explores the worlds of today’s leisure boats, in which the traditions of the Greenland kayak and the rowing skiff inspire some of the fastest growing outdoor pursuits on the planet; and it raises the contemporary histories of migration, in which small boats are once again the vessels of last resort for those displaced by our fractured politics.
+The journey finds traditions of the everyday boats that made island societies viable; it recounts tales of exceptional small boats that crossed oceans or made first contact between societies; it invesitgates why some boats, such as the Galway Hooker, have found new niches in the modern world while others, such as the closely related Bád Iomartha, face extinction.
+It explores the worlds of today’s leisure boats, in which the traditions of the Greenland kayak and the rowing skiff inspire some of the fastest growing outdoor pursuits on the planet; and it raises the contemporary histories of migration, in which small boats are once again the vessels of last resort for those displaced by our fractured politics.
 The journey places water at the centre of culture; it offers unique perspectives on the nature of island living and the island nature of Atlantic societies such as Britain and the Caribbean.
 It shows how Atlantic littorals have been geographic units of far more historic significance than any nation or continent.

 Each chapter of Afloat is formed around a journey by boat, drawing on local maritime expertise from the region in question, and exploring the geography, literature and history of a specific stretch of coast or archipelago and its distinctive small boats.
 The boats chosen are all vessels that can be rowed or paddled with a crew of ten or fewer; some have sails, but a criteria for their choosing is that they also travel under human propulsion of oar or paddle rather than only windpower.
 (One reason for this is that, contrary to general preconceptions, wherever historical statistics exist we find that rowing/paddling boats dramatically outnumbered sailing boats: for instance, in Ireland in 1836, the year of the first fisheries survey, 73% of boats were open rowing vessels, only 2% decked sailing craft).
 It is crucial to the book’s outlook that the world is viewed from these boats: intricate details of water, nature and shoreline are the blocks from which bigger histories are built.
 The sense of being adrift in larger forces is what gives those histories emotional force and makes them parables for our present.

-The book begins from the observation that maritime and oceanic histories deal almost-exclusively with large ships and usually with ocean crossings rather than coastal travel.
+The book begins from the observation that maritime and oceanic histories deal almost-exclusively with large ships.
 This tends to favour particular stories and particular people (for instance, Europeans in Canada, rather than first nations peoples, whose seafaring was far more sophisticated, but whose boats were always small).
 At the same time, there are still almost no histories of specific small boats; remarkably, there is not even a history of a vessel as familiar and widely used as the kayak.
 In our current moment, when the fate of human societies is demonstrated to be tied to that of the oceans, revealing our cultures’ oceanic pasts is both deeply necessary and profoundly evocative.